lmb-freiburg/FreiPose/README.md

 Which network weights are used is defined by the last entry in `pose_networks`, which is defined through the data entry of the model.

 **label.py**
-Given model and datset path the labeling allows to add keypoint annotations to the frames and save them into an `anno.json`.
+Given model and dataset path the labeling allows to add keypoint annotations to the frames and save them into an `anno.json`.
 The dataset is written to disk by `select.py`.
 Also see the [detailed description](Readme_Label.md) of the Labeling Tool.

 **predict_bb.py**